ohmypet/4pet.social/README.md

-## 4pet.social
+## Ohmypet.social

-The landing page 💅 for 4Pet
+The landing page 💅 for Ohmypet

 ![](images/page.png)